-What's my name?
-Henry Foster.
+We'll use me as an example.
+My name is Henry Foster.
 Let's say that's all you know at this point.
-Now we just have to find which company I work at so that you can figure out the domain.
+Now we just have to find the company I work at so that you can figure out the domain.

-Click on your account icon or picture in the top right, and select Settings and Privacy.
+- Click on your account icon or picture, and select Settings and Privacy.

-Now we're in ghost mode and the prospect won't know that we're viewing their profile.
+Now you are in ghost mode and the prospect won't know that you viewed their profile.

-We can search and easily find the company the individual works for, and then simply type the company into Google to find its domain name.
+You can easily find the company the individual works for on their profile, and then simply type the company into Google to find its domain name.
 When you search for me on LinkedIn, you'll see the company I work for, PTC, below my name.
-Throw this into Google and you'll easily see that the domain is PTC.com.
+Throw this into Google and you'll quickly see that the domain is PTC.com.

 Finding the email

-Luckily, if we only need to find a couple of emails, it will be completely free.
-After signing up, we can simply enter the name and domain of the individual we plan on emailing, and their email address will be automatically generated.
+If you still only have the name and company where the person works, you can try using a lead finder such as Voila Norbert.
+If you only need to find a couple of emails, the service is completely free.
+After signing up, you simply enter the name and domain of the individual you want to contact, and their email address will be automatically generated.

-If we want to do outreach at scale, that's entirely possible as well.
-Initially, we will have to collect the data of all the contacts we want to reach out to.
-We can organize it in a spreadsheet with "Name" and "Company Domain" as the two columns.
-Then, we simply upload it to Norbert, where the data will be processed and we will be able to download the list of email addresses.
+It is also entirely possible to conduct outreach at scale.
+Initially, you will have to collect the data of all the contacts you want to connect with.
+You can organize it in a spreadsheet with "Name" and "Company Domain" as the two columns.
+Then, you can upload it to a leads finder like Norbert, where the data will be processed and you will be able to download the entire list of email addresses.

 The match rate of emails will not be perfect.
-Norbert and other email finders won't be able to find all the emails you want.
+Some email finders won't be able to find all the emails you want.
 Furthermore, they may provide email addresses that are inaccurate and lead to bounces.

-Well, the "at scale" part will cost some money, but if you work out a successful cold email strategy, it will be worth your effort and funds.
-Best of luck!
+Though not foolproof, all of the resources listed above are quick, easy and free ways to find emails and engage in cold outreach, even at scale.
+The "at scale" part will cost some money, but if you work out a successful cold email strategy, it will be worth your effort and funds.

 Jennifer Post contributed to the reporting and writing in this article.